owanturist/counter-elm-way/README.md

 Styled components 4 uses the new `ContextConsumer` component, which [breaks tests that use wrapper.dive()](https://github.com/airbnb/enzyme/issues/1647).

+### No tests for Fractal's containers

+Yes, there is a problem with testing of declarative wrappers (`Task`, `Time`, `Cmd`, `Sub`, etc).
+Some special Fractal-test-kit should be implemented here for writing common declarative checking.
+The most important thing is that all of those containers do just describing of side effects.
+It means that no one Http request or timeout will not be triggered outside of a Fractal's app.
+Therefore we don't need to implement mocking of that side effects - we just need to compare configurations of containers.
+It's a very powerful concept and I have a couple of ideas how to implement that.
+But a little bit later...

 ## Alternatives

 Checkout to [exchange-app-classes][exchange-app-classes] branch where `Msg` and `Stage`